 3) If you’re watching via a streaming device, it is not sufficient to think the content you will watch will be in Dolby Atmos because the device itself supports it.
 The actual playing app needs to be able to support Dolby Atmos playback.

 5) An AV receiver, soundbar or TV that supports Dolby Atmos.
-Some new TV’s like LG’s OLED range support both Dolby Vision and Dolby Atmos, although you will only experience Dolby Atmos virtual through a TV or soundbar that does not have surround speakers.
+Since late 2018 some TV's like LG’s OLED range support both Dolby Vision and Dolby Atmos, although you will only experience Dolby Atmos virtual through a TV or soundbar that does not have surround speakers.
 If you want to experience Dolby Atmos surround sound you would need to use an AV Receiver, like the Damson S-Series V2, which will connect to the TV via the ARC port (Audio Return Channel) so that it can decode the Dolby Atmos audio for surround sound.

 How can you guarantee to get Dolby Atmos sound?

 The most simple way is to use a Blu-ray player that supports UHD playback and a Blu-ray disc which explicitly states it supports Dolby Atmos.
 Connect the Blu-ray player via high-speed HDMI to an AV receiver, like the Damson S-Series, and you will have a Dolby Atmos experience.